cortex-js/compute-engine/src/docs/reference-collections.md

 {% enddefs %}

 ## Iterable Collection Operations

 The elements of an **iterable collection** can be enumerated one at a time.

 They may contain an infinite number of elements.
-The elements are not ordered.
+The elements may not be ordered.

-Examples include `Set`.
+Examples include `List`, `Set`.

 {% defs %}

 {% def "Length" %}